Chair, Associate Professor Mary Vanderschoot

 MATH 221.
 Applied Calculus.
 This course covers the ideas of calculus with the applications as the motivation.
 Covering more topics, the course differs from MATH 231 with less depth of coverage.
 Topics include limits, definitions and applications of the derivative and integral, and applications of the calculus to functions of several variables.
-Prerequisite: Precalculus mathematics.
+Prerequisite: Precalculus competence.
 This course is not normally open to mathematics majors, and only one of MATH 221 and MATH 231 may be taken for credit.
-Alternate years.

 MATH 232.
 Calculus II.
 Infinite series, polar coordinates.
 Three-dimensional geometry and vector algebra, functions of two and three variables, partial differentiation, multiple integration, and line integrals.
 Three lectures, two hours drill.
 Prerequisite: MATH 231 with a minimum grade of C-, departmental validation examination, or advanced placement.
 (2 or 4)

 MATH 245.
 Linear Algebra.
 Starting with solving systems of linear equations, matrix algebra is used to explore vector spaces and linear transformations.
 Emphasis is given to bases, dimension, eigenvectors, and orthogonality.
 Prerequisite: MATH 231.
 (2 or 4)